-I enjoyed this book but, I felt that there were some parts that dragged on a bit.
+I enjoyed this one from our list of ghost books, but I felt that there were some parts that dragged on a bit.
 It is very hard to find new ways to talk about a relationship that can only take place on the train.
-I loved the premise of this book but it didn’t quite hit the mark for me.
+I loved the premise of this uniquw book.

 Award-Winning Ghost Books

 HOW HAVE I NEVER READ TONI MORRISON BEFORE?
 I swear I thought I had read this book, but after reading The Toni Morrison Book Club, I realized I hadn’t.
-When my library hold finally came up for this one, I realized it would fit the February prompt for the Rory Gilmore Reading Challenge, so I jumped right into it.
+When my library hold finally came up for this one, I realized I was so excited to read this book about motherhood.